Vale in Malheur County, Oregon — The American West (Northwest)

 Erected by Malheur Country Historical Society.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
-In addition, it is included in the Oregon Trail series list.
+In addition, it is included in the National Register of Historic Places (NRHP), and the Oregon Trail series lists.
 A significant historical year for this entry is 1872.

 Location.
 43° 58.835′ N, 117° 14.422′ W. Marker is in Vale, Oregon, in Malheur County.
-Marker is at the intersection of Main St S and C St W, on the right when traveling south on Main St S. Touch for map.
+It is at the intersection of Main St S and C St W, on the right when traveling south on Main St S. Touch for map.
 Marker is at or near this postal address: 255 Main St S, Vale OR 97918, United States of America.
 Touch for directions.

 Also see . . .
-National Register of Historic Places Nomination Form .
+National Register of Historic Places Nomination Form.
 Excerpts from the Nomination Form mention the 'Stone House' as being the first permanent structure and the nucleus of settlement in this area until officially designated as 'Vale.'
 The Stone House is also believed to be the oldest building standing in north Malheur County today.
 (Submitted on September 1, 2023, by Douglass Halvorsen of Klamath Falls, Oregon.)

 Credits.
-This page was last revised on September 2, 2023.
+This page was last revised on December 14, 2024.
 It was originally submitted on September 1, 2023, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 63 times since then and 14 times this year.
+This page has been viewed 438 times since then and 46 times this year.
 Photos: 1, 2, 3, 4. submitted on September 1, 2023, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.